A Step-by-Step Guide to the Mega Backdoor Roth

 The Mega Backdoor Roth 401k is a 401k, so there are no pro-rata issues.
 It is also done with after-tax money.
 We don’t call this money non-deductible because you never took it as salary in the first place.

-It should also be noted that you will pay social security taxes (if below the wage base) and Medicare taxes on the after-tax contribution.
-But, of course, if you had taken the money as salary, you would have paid those as well.
+You will also pay social security taxes (if below the wage base) and Medicare taxes on the after-tax contribution.
+But, of course, if you had taken the money as salary, you would have paid that as well.

 Let’s look at a step-by-step process for doing a Mega Backdoor Roth.

 How the Mega Backdoor Roth Works—Step-by-Step

 - Read the plan documents and make sure you can make after-tax contributions

 - Figure out your contribution amount (pre-tax or Roth) and determine your match

 - Subtract number 2 from the 401k total limit.
 This is $66k (plus catch-up if you are over 50) in 2023

 - If your plan allows in-plan rollovers to Roth 401k, do it!
 The IRS calls this In-Plan Rollover to Designated Roth Account

 - If your plan allows in-service withdrawals, do a trustee-to-trustee transfer (not a 60-day rollover) of the after-tax 401k into your Roth IRA

 - If your plan doesn’t allow 5 or 6, you might consider adding to your after-tax 401k a few years before retirement and then rolling it over when you retire.
 Here, you would take your pre-tax contributions and growth from the after-tax earnings and roll those over to a traditional IRA, and take your after-tax contributions and roll those over to a Roth IRA

 - Don’t forget the Tax forms!